livechat/livechat-public-docs/rest-api/_visitors.md

 # Visitors

-Use this function to get visitor-related information.
+You can use this method to get information about real-time [Visitors](https://www.livechatinc.com/features/visitors-tracking/) on your website.
+You can also use it to **display additional information** about the visitors in the LiveChat app.

 ## Available paths